 Finished off with fish and chips overlooking the harbour.
 An excellent day.

 After a quick look at Avon, which was offshore, drove to Hayling to meet up with John G, Bill and Heather.
 Strong enough for a waveboard, although not much in the way of waves, mostly just chop, at least over the sandbars it was organised enough to get some jumping in.
 We were joined later by Steve and Leuda for a post sail beer at the Inn on the Beach, a perfect end to the day and great to catch up with everyone, its been too long.

-Ended up at Hayling, where I met up with Bill & Heather, Carl & Marion, and Steve and Leuda, as reported elsewhere!
+Ended up at Hayling, where I met up with Bill & Heather and Steve and Leuda, as reported elsewhere!
 Good sail, good jumps, not very special wave action but still good.
 Weather amazing!
 Thanks to Andrew for the Bramblebush intervention - coming from the other direction!

 Finally!
 First sail of the season, first time at Bramblebush Bay (it does look like Greece!) and first OMWC acquaintances!